Summer at the White Continent, Antarctica (February 2011)

 Our crew started our journey on the “7th Continent” at the Aitcho Islands.
 It was Antarctic penguin breeding season.

-It’s amazing how still penguins can be for long periods.
-When they stand all together in a group as they did on this island, they were practically like statues.
-It made taking photographs of them a cinch.
+It’s amazing how still penguins can be.
+When they gather together—as they did on this island—they were practically statues.
+Photographing them was a breeze.

 The fur seals here had open wounds and scars likely from fights.